 Trademarks: Branding Post-Industrial Revolution

 Brands have been around for a very long time.
 In 1882, French painter Édouard Manet painted the masterpiece, A Bar at the Folies-Bergère.
 On the right side of the painting, there is a bottle of ale with a trademark for the British brewer Bass & Co.
-It is thought that this was the first commercial trademark in a piece of fine art.
+It’s believed that this was the first commercial trademark in a piece of fine art.

 It is fitting that the first use of a trademark in fine art took place during the industrial revolution; where for the first time, people were buying goods of unknown origins.
 Before industrialization, people purchased (or traded) goods from other members of the community.
 When you bought bread, you knew the baker personally.
 Maybe you even had a social relationship with them.
-This meant that there was some level of trust behind the transaction.
-In the book, it was framed as “buying the person behind the product along with the product itself”.
+That relationship meant that there was some level of trust behind the transaction.
+In the book, it’s framed as “buying the person behind the product along with the product itself.”

 Since the industrial revolution, we do not have relationships with the merchants and manufacturers of our goods.
-Before the advent of social media, there was no way to easily hold them accountable.
+Before the advent of social media, there was no way to hold them accountable.
 If there is not a way to hold companies accountable, there is less incentive to treat your customers with respect.
 With no incentive to treat customers well, some businesses feel like they can employ predatory practices.